Air Force Senior NCO Academy, Air University, Maxwell AFB, AL

 Q: If my Government issued computer fails can the AFSNCOA work on them?

 A: No, you will be issued a basic laptop to get you through the course.
+Maxwell Comm Focal Point can assist with limited issues.

 Q: Do I need to make my own lodging arrangements?